gabyrlsilva/IoT_using_Machine_Learning/README.md

     sudo docker-compose up

-5. Copy .env-example file and rename it as .env. because docker-compose will look for environment variables.
+5. Copy .env-example file and rename it as .env because docker-compose will look for environment variables.

 Important: On Linux I used "sudo docker", because I didn't configure the docker to be used without sudo, but if you don't need it on your computer, just remove it.